Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Variation of fundamental constants

 To increase the sensitivity to the time variation of $\alpha$ in a fixed amount of time, either the stability of an atomic clock or $K$ has to be enhanced.
-It is noteworthy that the $4f^{13}5d6s^2(J=2)$ state in neutral Yb can enhance the sensitivity \cite{PhysRevA.98.022501,PhysRevLett.120.173001,PhysRevA.107.053111}. $K$ for this transition is not the largest in Table \ref{TableK}, but because optical lattice clocks have higher short-term stability than ion clocks, this state potentially enhances the sensitivity, particularly for short-term variations.
-Note that the large $K$'s in the $6s6p~^3P_0\rightarrow 4f^{13}5d6s^2(J=2)$ and $6s6p~^3P_2\rightarrow 4f^{13}5d6s^2(J=2)$ transitions are primarily due to their small transition energy, and the excited state is the same as the $6s^2~^1S_0\rightarrow 4f^{13}5d6s^2(J=2)$ transition.
-In this case, if an infinitely stable clock is assumed, the ultimate sensitivity to the variation of $\alpha$ of the $6s^2~^1S_0\rightarrow 4f^{13}5d6s^2(J=2)$ transition is equivalent to that of the $6s6p~^3P_0\rightarrow 4f^{13}5d6s^2(J=2)$ transition, as far as the $6s^2~^1S_0 \rightarrow 6s6p~^3P_0$ transition is used as the reference.
-One might outperform the other only if there is a technical advantage in the clock stability for one of the two transitions.
-To make use of transitions with large $K$, transitions in highly charged ions and $^{229}$Th are promising.
+Notably, the $4f^{13}5d6s^2(J=2)$ state in neutral Yb can increase sensitivity \cite{PhysRevA.98.022501,PhysRevLett.120.173001,PhysRevA.107.053111}.
+Although $K$ for the transition from the ground state to this state is not the largest in Table \ref{TableK}, optical lattice clocks have higher short-term stability than ion clocks, which makes this state beneficial for enhancing sensitivity, especially for short-term variations.
+Note that the large $K$'s in the $6s6p~^3P_0\rightarrow 4f^{13}5d6s^2(J=2)$ and $6s6p~^3P_2\rightarrow 4f^{13}5d6s^2(J=2)$ transitions are mainly due to their small transition energy, and the excited state is the same as the $6s^2~^1S_0\rightarrow 4f^{13}5d6s^2(J=2)$ transition.
+In this case, the overall sensitivity for the variation of $\alpha$ needs to be carefully estimated for unstable clocks.
+Ref. \cite{PhysRevA.98.022501} argues that the enhancement in $K$ is cancelled by the clock instability, if the instability is mainly due to noise on the $4f^{13}5d6s^2(J=2)$.
+To take advantage of transitions with large $K$, transitions in highly charged ions and $^{229}$Th are promising.